AntzCode/phuppi/README.md

 ![Preview of Phuppi file uploader](/assets/screenshots/preview.png)

+# Features

+- Works with Standard PHP Hosting Services
+- Does not Require a Database (uses Sqlite3 + Local Filesystem)
+- Support for Multiple User Accounts
+- Simple & Flexible Permissions Management
+- Generate Vouchers for Limited Access
+- Generate Temporary Links for Sharing Uploaded Files
+- Supports AWS S3 Buckets for Large File Uploads

+# How to Install

+1. Upload the entire contents of the "html" folder into the public_html or htdocs directory of your PHP server.
+2. Enter the username and password that you want to use for the Super Administrator account and click "Submit".
+3. Log in using the username and password you chose at step 2.

-# How to configure AWS bucket storage
+# How to Configure AWS Bucket Storage

-The feature to support storing files on AWS has been added because typically PHP servers have a fairly low limit on the maximum size allowed for file uploads.
+The feature to support storing files on AWS has been added because PHP servers normally have a limit on the maximum size allowed for file uploads.
 This way, it allows you to upload large files even while using a standard PHP hosting plan.

-You will need to create an account with Amazon Web Services and configure the security policies as described below.
+You will need to create an account with [Amazon Web Services](https://aws.amazon.com/resources/create-account/) and configure the security policies as described below.

 > [!Tip]
 > AWS has a free-tier plan which means you can use a fixed amount of cloud storage for free in the first year!